BartDeWaal/dragon_notes/README.md

 I'm not really sure how the tasks are divided between Avarice and AVR-GDB, but I use them together.

+The compile commands where taken from the makefile from the book "MAKE: AVR Programming".

 ## Arduino Pro Mini ##
 ### Connections ###
 What to connect on the dragon to the arduino: